-CMU completed two major capital building construction projects, including the Center for Inegrated Health and Safety and the Bioscience facility.
+CMU completed two major capital building construction projects, including the Center for Integrated Health and Safety and the Biosciences facility.
 CMU's Biosciences Building added essential wet lab research and classroom space in the biosciences area.
-The fourstory, 169,000 square foot building includes active-learning classrooms, a vivarium to replicate aquatic conditions for research, a molecular biology core, an isotope laboratory, an imaging center for scanning and transmission electron microscopes, an herbarium and a staging and processing storage area for ecological fieldwork.
+The four-story, 169,000 square foot building includes active-learning classrooms, a vivarium to replicate aquatic conditions for research, a molecular biology core, an isotope laboratory, an imaging center for scanning and transmission electron microscopes, an herbarium and a staging and processing storage area for ecological fieldwork.
 The project was completed in September 2016 and classes started in January 2017.
 CMU's \$26 million, 50,000-square-foot Center for Integrated Health Studies empowers students from multiple high-demand fields of study to learn and practice together, a best practice in health care education.
 The building opened for classes and research activity in January 2020.

 To enhance safety and security, CMU has invested in interior and exterior access control initiatives.
 All classroom doors have a locking mechanism to secure the room from the inside.
-The University is in the process of adding access control systems to all academic building exterior doors to ensure the buildings can be placed in "secure mode" when necessary.
-The University replaced the fire alarm systems in Park Library and the Music Building.
-The University also constructed a parking lot to allow students to park closer to their living and learning buildings and has enhanced exterior lighting to ensure a safe and walkable campus.
+The university is in the process of adding access control systems to all academic and administrative building exterior doors to ensure the buildings can be placed in "secure mode" when necessary.
+The university replaced the fire alarm systems in Park Library and the Music Building.
+CMU also constructed a parking lot to allow students to park closer to their living and learning buildings and has enhanced exterior lighting to ensure a safe and walkable campus.

-Central Michigan is focused on enhancing sustainability and ensuring that University resources are being allocated appropriately.
-CMU demolished the Barnes Residents Hall and the Kewadin Village Apartments to reduce footprint and deferred maintenance burden to the university.
-The University commits deferred maintenance resources annually to ensure facility safety, security, and effective operations.
-In the past five years, some of the projects that were funded and completed were:
+Central Michigan is focused on enhancing sustainability and ensuring that university resources are being allocated appropriately.
+CMU recently demolished Kewadin Village Apartments and is 50 percent complete with demolition of Northwest Apartments to reduce the footprint and deferred maintenance burden to the university.
+The university commits deferred maintenance resources annually to ensure facility safety, security, and effective operations.
+In the past five years, projects that were funded and completed include:

-- Replacement of the roof at Park Library and Anspach. - Masonry repairs at Finch, Moore, and Music facilities. - HVAC repairs at Park Library, Rowe Hall, and the Bovee University Center. - Powerhouse investments, such as burner control upgrades. - Cooling system repairs at Foust and Health Professions. - Lighting control replacement at Park Library.
+- Roof replacement at Anspach Hall (major academic and classroom building), Kelly/Shorts Stadium, Park Library, and Woldt Residence Hall. - Masonry repairs at Finch, Moore, and Music facilities. - HVAC repairs at Park Library, Rowe Hall, and the Bovee University Center. - Powerhouse investments, such as burner control upgrades. - Cooling system repairs at Foust and Health Professions. - Lighting control replacement at Park Library. - Exterior door replacements at numerous academic and residential facilities. - Campus wide elevator control modernization. - Primary electrical transformer replacement at Engineering and Technology Building. - Sanitary main replacement at east residential complex.

 In addition, CMU has continued to invest in repairs and upgrades to the central utility plant to provide the necessary continuous delivery for sustainable utilities to campus.
-This included heating systems, electrical systems, and DDC control upgrades to support a more sustainable HVAC control system in numerous facilities.
+This included heating systems, electrical systems, and direct digital controls (DDC) upgrades to support a more sustainable HVAC control system in numerous facilities.

-Lastly, CMU has also invested in facilities to enhance the academic programs and the student's academic experience.
-Moore Hall's Bush Theater received a complete theater lighting and sound system replacement and upgrade.
+Lastly, CMU has also invested in facilities to enhance academic programs and students' academic experience.
+Moore Hall's Bush Theatre received a complete theater lighting and sound system replacement and upgrade.
 The Culinary Nutrition Center enhanced the learning environment for the Nutrition and Dietetics program.
 The center transformed the outdated food laboratory into a state-of-the-art nutrition science technology classroom.

 This enhances the education experience for students, faculty, and community partners via both student-led and faculty outreach programs.
-Over the past two years, CMU completed renovations to Pearce Hall with four data laboratories and two classrooms, created the Adobe Digital Lounge in Park Library, and created group study spaces in Park Library, Pearce Hall, and Grawn Hall.
+CMU created support facilities for the new Nursing program.
+Additionally, CMU renovated several classrooms and lab spaces.
+These included four data laboratories and two classrooms, an innovation lab in Engineering and Technology, an International Student Welcome Space, the Adobe Digital Lounge in Park Library, and several collaboration spaces in various academic buildings.